 The following conventions in relation to presentation should be taken into account when submitting material for consideration in the journal.
+This information has been updated as we only publish the journal online.

 These should be kept to a minimum.
 Tables must be referred to in the text and should supplement rather than duplicate data.
 They should be numbered consecutively, Table 1, Table 2, etc. and given adequate titles and headings.
-Tables must be supplied on a separate sheet and referred to in the manuscript as place Table 1, etc.

 Explain all abbreviations and acronyms at the first occurrence, bearing in mind the international readership.
 Try not to use abbreviations or acronyms at the start of a sentence.